pycage/shellfish/doc/tutorial/concepts.md

 Remember the spreadsheet application example from above?
 Besides fields with simple values, there were also fields holding formula expressions.
-In Shellfish, the analogy to such a field is be a *binding*.
+In Shellfish, the analogy to such a field is a *binding*.

 Bindings may hold complex expressions dealing with many dynamic values or constant values and yield a result that changes whenever one of the dynamic